markro0308/rest-api-node/README.md

 REST API project that expose endpoints to calculate average use of diesel fuel and probability of engine breakdown.

-environment configuration and project launch
+## Environment configuration and project launch

 To run the project you need Node.js together with npm (node package manager).
 Node.js can be downloaded from the following page: https://nodejs.org/en/download/ NPM is bundled with Node.js.
 This means that no additional action is required after installing Node.js.